LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Overview/ComponentBreakdown/conditions.md

 sitesection: Documents
 categoryname: "Agent Experience & Bots"
 documentname: Conversation Builder
-subfoldername: Overview
+subfoldername: Components
-permalink: conversation-builder-overview-conditions.html
+permalink: conversation-builder-components-conditions.html
 indicator: both
 ---

-When adding a [question interaction](conversation-builder-overview-interactions.html) to the dialog, you can configure conditional logic based on the user's response.
+When adding a [question interaction](conversation-builder-components-interactions.html) to the dialog, you can configure conditional logic based on the user's response.
 These are basically "if then" type decisions but, when combined with pattern matching, intents, and entities, they can deliver a powerful flow control engine for the bot/automation.

 When you add a question interaction to the dialog, you can select it and choose the Interaction Details from the Settings Toolbar on the right hand side (the second icon on the toolbar).
 From there, click on "User Response" in the middle of the Interactions Details panel which opens.
 At the bottom of this menu, you'll find the "Next Step" dropdown.